t12t/t12t.github.io/src/en/contact.md

 ## Via one of us

-You can get in touch directly with one of us via Twitter or in Erik's case LinkedIn.
-We are [Ida Franceen](https://twitter.com/kolombiken), [Hampus Sethfors](https://twitter.com/hampelusken), [Pär Lannerö](https://twitter.com/plannero) and [Erik Gustafsson](https://www.linkedin.com/in/valross/).
+You can get in touch directly with via social media.
+We are [Ida Franceen](https://strangeobject.space/@kolombiken), [Hampus Sethfors](https://twitter.com/hampelusken), [Pär Lannerö](https://twitter.com/plannero), [Erik Gustafsson](https://www.linkedin.com/in/valross/) and [Marcus Tisäter](https://www.linkedin.com/in/marcus-tis%C3%A4ter-7a740480/).